aspenmesh/istio-vet/README.md

 ### In-cluster

-The istio-vet container can be deployed as a Job in a kubernetes cluster using the manifest file in install directory.
+The istio-vet container can be deployed as a Job in a kubernetes cluster using the manifest file in the install directory.

 ```shell
 kubectl apply -f install/kubernetes/istio-vet.yaml